Dr. Amy-Louise Byrne

 Background

-Dr Byrne has varied nursing experience including management, clinical and teaching, with specialties in emergency nursing, child and family health, and rural/remote nursing.
+Dr Byrne has varied nursing experience including clinical, management, teaching, with specialties in emergency nursing, child and family health, and rural/remote nursing.
 She has been a Director of Nursing at a remote facility in south west Queensland where she was responsible for the provision of services, resource allocation, human resource management and community liaison (among many other responsibilities).
-Dr Byrne has previously held Nursing Director position in rural/remote health services with portfolio responsibilities in clinical excellence, person-centred care and research.
+Dr Byrne has previously held Nursing Director position in rural/remote health services with portfolio responsibilities in clinical excellence and person-centred care.

 Universities Worked At